davidly/dos_compilers/README.md

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; nearly all these compilers require them.
 Some compilers require a ^Z / 0x1a at the end of files.
 CB86 is an example.
 Again, if you see build errors this may be the problem.

-Here are runtimes for the benchmarks in milliseconds for a 4Mhz Z80 as emulated by [NTVDM](https://github.com/davidly/ntvdm)
+Here are runtimes for the benchmarks in milliseconds for a 4.77Mhz 8086 (not 8088) as emulated by [NTVDM](https://github.com/davidly/ntvdm)

 ![runtimes](https://github.com/davidly/dos_compilers/assets/1497921/b096de83-81d8-4c8c-8f1a-39f697c2c472)